 The recommended forms of collaboration are:

-The cities interested in partnership are invited to contact the Implementer of the “Historical Cities 3.0” project, i.e. the Municipality of Krakow, Department of Promotion and Tourism, Wszystkich Świętych 3-4 Square, 31-004 Krakow, telephone number +48 12 616 6077, e-mail: email@example.com
+The cities interested in partnership are invited to contact the Implementer of the “Historical Cities 3.0” project, i.e. the Municipality of Cracow, Department of Tourism, Wszystkich Świętych 3-4 Square, 31-004 Cracow, telephone number +48 12 616 6077, e-mail: email@example.com